tcltk/tcl/doc/markdown/FileSystem.md

 ## Normalizepathproc

 Function to normalize a path.
 Should be implemented for all filesystems which can have multiple string representations for the same path value.
 In Tcl, every "path" must have a single unique "normalized" string representation.
 Depending on the filesystem, there may be more than one unnormalized string representation which refers to that path (e.g.\ a relative path, a path with different character case if the filesystem is case insensitive, a path containing symbolic links, etc).
 If the very last component in the path is a symbolic link, it should not be converted into the value it points to (but its case or other aspects should be made unique).
 All other path components should be converted from symbolic links.
-This one exception is required to agree with Tcl's semantics with **file delete**, **file rename**, **file copy** operating on symbolic links.
+This one exception is required to agree with Tcl's semantics with [file delete][file], [file rename][file], [file copy][file] operating on symbolic links.
 This function may be called with *nextCheckpoint* either at the beginning of the path (i.e.\ zero), at the end of the path, or at any intermediate file separator in the path.
 It will never point to any other arbitrary position in the path.
 In the last of the three valid cases, the implementation can assume that the path up to and including the file separator is known and normalized.

 ```
 typedef int Tcl_FSNormalizePathProc(